 Research, Policy and Practice: Current Influences on Special Education

-This is the programme (including practical information) for the 2019 international symposium on Special Education in Umeå.
+This is the programme (including practical information) for the 2021 international symposium on Special Education in Umeå.
 The first day of the symposium is open to school-based practitioners.
 The symposium is also part of a 2.5 credit doctoral course in special education.
 The second day is research focused and the number of attendees is limited.
-We encourage all practitioners, researchers, including doctoral students, who wish to participate to register (see the registration form below).
+We encourage all practitioners, researchers, including doctoral students, who wish to participate to register.

 Background and content for the symposium